 - Regularly read the Bible.
 The Bible says in 1 John 2:14, “I have written unto you, young men, because ye are strong, and the word of God abides in you, and ye have overcome the wicked one.”

-- Develop positive relationships. with those who can encourage and inspire us.
-We must avoid critical and destructive relationships.
+- Develop positive relationships.
+We need to have relationships with those who can encourage and inspire us and avoid critical and destructive relationships.

 - Put on armor of God.
 Especially the armor of telling others about Jesus.
 (Ephesians 6)